I think we left the Flowering Snowball block here:

 But then I showed them the stack of AMH and started flipping through the bits, and one of these two said, What about that one? pointing to what is now front and center.
 I think that might work, I said.
 We all agreed (by now Dave had joined us) that the tips of those leaves were like an extension of the yellow-green and that the pink bits echoed the center of the larger flowers in the quilt.

 So, after church today, we went out back to the pavilion and park and took a few pictures, before heading home to celebrate Father’s Day.
 As usual, Dave was my Quilt Holder Supreme.
+My newest pattern, Blossom, contains all the parts for this quilt, as well as three other sizes, including that original border block.

 Happy Father’s Day to the man who married me and four children, all at once, and raised us all.